-Ever since I published this white suitcase nightstand there is one question that I get over and over again: how do you paint suitcases?
-They want to know all the details.
-As if there is some deep dark secret that I could share.
+How to paint suitcases is one question I get asked often ever since I published this white suitcase nightstand.
+People want to know all the details, as if there is some deep dark secret that I could share.

-People let me tell you, there is nothing easier, no need to be afraid.
-But since I get the question so often I thought I’d better show you the process first hand.
+Well let me tell you, there is nothing easier, no need to be afraid.
+But since I get the question so often I thought I’d better show you the process firsthand.

 I think painting these old suitcases is just the easiest and most rewarding thing ever.
 They really come alive again.
 So don’t worry and just do it, there is no science to it.

-So the answer to “How do you paint a suitcase?”, is simply: Have no fear but just do it! and Get it done!
+So the answer to “How to paint suitcases?”, is simply: Just do it, have no fear !
+Get it done!

 If you liked this post enter your email address to subscribe to posts via email: